Teranostico/teranostico/README.md

 This matter is being published in Frontiers in Genetics and the full paper will be up-loaded here when published.

+# Working prototype

+One can find a working version, used to create the figures herein, on the following link: http://teranostico.herokuapp.com/.
+Credentials: i) username: reviewer@gmail.com; ii) password: Reviewer.
+It is worth mentioning, also for the source codes, that the version presented herein is the stable version, as a result, new versions may replace the one presented herein in the future.

 For the backend: https://github.com/BiologicalSystemModeling/Theranostics